Subnet

 Bridge Risk: Cross-chain bridges add complexity and risk.

-Liquidity Fragmentation: Fragmented liquidity across subnets.
+Liquidity Fragmentation: Liquidity may become fragmented across subnets.

-Coordination: Coordinating validators across subnets complex.
+Coordination: Coordinating validators across subnets can be complex.

 Subnets add complexity while enabling customization.